MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD07_DEMO.md

       using EntityFrameworkExample.Data;
       using EntityFrameworkExample.Models;
 ```
-8. In the **MyRepository** class code window, locate the following code.
+8. In the **MyRepository.cs** code window, locate the following code.

   ```cs
       public class MyRepository